waynedovey/rh-advanced-cluster-security/05-step5/assignment.md

 ---
 slug: step5
-id: sctxdux1axjs
+id: ykhmzlr9onjx
 type: challenge
 title: Advanced Policy Management
 notes:
 - type: text
   contents: |-
-    In the next learning module, we cover Advanced Policy Management with ACM and the following Concepts:
+    In the next learning module, we cover Advanced Policy Management with ACS and the following Concepts:

-    * Create an example MySQL Application using GitOps and ACM
+    * Create an example MySQL Application using GitOps and ACS
     * Ensure there is a matching Prod PlacementRule
     * Implement a custom LimitRange to ensure namespace Limits
     * Review both managed Clusters